Labor Efficiency Variance

 • A favorable (negative) variance may result when quality standards go down

-Jenny LLC just opened another factory to produce microwaves.
+Romeo Industries just opened another factory to produce pencils.

 You've been provided with the following information: